Century

-A century is a period of 100 years.
+A century is a period of 100 years or 10 decades.
 Centuries are numbered ordinally in English and many other languages.
 The word century comes from the Latin centum, meaning one hundred.
 Century is sometimes abbreviated as c.

 A centennial or centenary is a hundredth anniversary, or a celebration of this, typically the remembrance of an event which took place a hundred years earlier.